-Authorized Non-Storm Water Discharges Comments Use only uncontaminated water for line flushings, Potable Water etc. Vehicle Wash Water Do not discharge waters where detergents are used Landscape Irrigation Storm Drain Flushing Collect, evaporate, and properly dispose of effluent
+Authorized Non-Storm Water Discharges Comments Use only uncontaminated water for line flushings, Potable Water etc. Vehicle Wash Water Do not discharge waters where detergents are used Landscape Irrigation

 BMP Description: Vehicle and Equipment Cleaning (See Appendix M For Details) Installation Schedule: Install Before any construction vehicles leave the site.
-Maintenance and Requirements for this BMP are minimal.
-Some repair may be Inspection: necessary.
+Maintenance and Inspection: Requirements for this BMP are minimal.
+Some repair may be necessary.
 Responsible Staff: Provided by Contractor

-BMP Description: Materia l Use (See Appendix M For Details) Installation Schedule: Use throughout duration of construction and train personnel before construction materials are used on site.
+BMP Description: Material Use (See Appendix M For Details) Installation Schedule: Use throughout duration of construction and train personnel before construction materials are used on site.
 Maintenance and Inspection: Use throughout duration of construction and train personnel before construction materials are used on site.
 Minimize discharges of fertilizers containing nitrogen or phosphorous by selecting alternative, less hazardous materials as much as possible.
 Do not over apply fertilizers, herbicides, and pesticides.
 Prepare only amount needed.
-Responsible Staff: Provided by Contractor BMP Description: Storm 1 Orain Flushing (See Appendix M For Details) Installation Schedule: Use for any piping which develop a sediment or debris deposit problem.
-Utilize schedule that keeps pipes clear of excessive buildup.
-Maintenance and Inspection: When possible, flushed effluent should be collected, decanted, evaporated, and disposed of in a landfill.
+Responsible Staff: Provided by Contractor